-6. Once they are aligned, carefully lower the CPU straight down into the socket.
-(Do not drop the CPU on the socket.
-Do not move the CPU horizontally or vertically and do not rub the CPU against any pins of the socket, which may damage the CPU or the socket.)
+6. Carefully lower the CPU straight down into the socket.
+Do not move the CPU horizontally, and do not rub the pins of the socket.
+This may damage the CPU or the socket.

-Caution: You can only install the CPU to the socket in one direction.
+Caution: You can only install the CPU into the socket in one direction.
 Make sure that the CPU is properly inserted into the socket before closing the load plate.
-If it doesn't close properly, do not force it as it may damage your CPU.
+If it does not close properly, do not force it as it may damage your CPU.
 Instead, open the load plate again and double-check that the CPU is aligned properly.